 The Commission adopted procedural and administrative regulations in August 2020.
 They outline the process for submitting an application and receiving a permit.

 Phase II of the regulations focused on wetland resources that are either:

 - do not have any standards for projects to follow.

-The goal is to create a set of performance standards that projects must follow to protect and preserve these resources.Phase II will create a set of regulations for:
+The goal was to create a set of performance standards that projects must follow to protect and preserve these resources.Phase II created a set of regulations for: